tsathoqqua/limadocs/docs/source/command/calls.rst

 	 calls

-This command shows you the number of call_outs that are active
+This command shows you the number of call_outs that are active.

 Produces display like :
      calls

 object                                 Function            Delay
 -----------------------------------------------------------------------------
-/secure/master                                    <function>          1
+/secure/master                         <function>          17m 13s
-/domains/std/harry#474                            <function>          3
+/domains/std/harry#474                 <function>          19h 23m 53s
-/domains/std/harry                                <function>          3
+/domains/std/harry                     <function>          3s

-There are 3 call_outs active..
+There are 3 call_outs active.